gaborkukucska/TrippleEffect/README.md

 python src/main.py
 ```

-*   The server will start (usually on port 8000).
+*   The server will start (usually on `http://0.0.0.0:8000`).
-*   It loads agents based on `config.yaml` and initializes their respective LLM providers.
-Check console output for details and potential configuration warnings.
+*   It loads agents based on `config.yaml` and uses API keys/URLs from `.env` to initialize providers.
+Check console output for details and potential configuration warnings (e.g., missing keys for configured providers).
-*   Access the UI in your web browser: `http://localhost:8000`.
+*   Access the UI in your web browser: `http://localhost:8000` (or your machine's IP if accessing from another device).

 ## 🖱️ Usage